 - An easy recipe to cut in half.
 A 13X18 size sheet pans work great for the full recipe.
 Use the smaller size 9X13 for a half recipe.

-- You can use chicken thighs if you wish.
+- You can use chicken thighs if you wish but cook to 180°+.

-- The potatoes can be any potatoes cut into about 1-inch chunks, I do not suggest Russet potatoes due to the thick skin.
-Something like red potatoes works well.
+- The potatoes can be any potatoes cut into about 1-inch chunks, but if using Russet potatoes, peel the thick skin.
+Something like red or Yukon Gold potatoes work well.

 - You can use an Italian seasoning mix in place of the suggested spices.